Hard thermal contributions to phase transition observables at NNLO: Details of dimensional reduction

 In the original derivation of the three-loop Debye mass~\cite{Ghisoiu:2015uza}, errors in the $1/\epsilon$ coefficient of $\mathcal{I}_{31111-2}$ were masked as finite contributions due to the multiplicative $(d-3)$ factor and could not be verified by renormalization.
-Our finding thus warrants re-evaluation of this standard result.
+This finding has led to a re-evaluation of this standard result (see \texttt{v2} of~\cite{Ghisoiu:2012yk} on \texttt{arXiv}), which has confirmed our correct determination of the divergent part.
+This introduces a new finite contribution to the three-loop Debye mass of hot Yang-Mills theories~\cite{Ghisoiu:2015uza}, as reported in eq.~\eqref{eq:new debye} in the main body.